Frequently Asked Questions

 How do I get more information?

-This website and the Notice summarize the proposed Settlement.
+This website and the Notice summarize the Settlement.
 More details can be found in the Settlement Agreement.
 You can obtain a copy of the Settlement Agreement and other Settlement related documents on the Important Documents page of this website.
 You may also contact the Settlement Administrator with questions by calling the toll-free number 1-855-917-3514, or writing to:

 Garvin Settlement Administrator